 It's true that various software programs are being deployed in schools, but each program holds its own individual data, making it impossible to perform meta-analysis.
 From the perspective of information security, it is necessary to manage and operate each of the following software programs separately: learning software such as AI drills and presentation software, school administrative software that manages students' personal information such as grades and attendance, and external software that handles email communications with external parties.
 As a result, schools are faced with the fundamental issue of difficulty in analyzing this data.
 I believe that one solution could be to not only reconsider the design of academic achievement tests and the like, but also to create an environment in which the various data collected daily can be treated as a large dataset and meta-analyzed.

-By combining academic ability data with consultation history, attendance status, and number of instructional sessions, it may become possible to see things that were previously difficult to notice, such as a child being at high risk of not attending school.
-Furthermore, if a trend improves when a specific action is taken and this can be quickly identified, it should be possible to use this information to improve daily instruction, and it may even be possible to obtain Stage 2 data from a Stage 1 situation all at once.
-By linking existing data with information that will be obtained in the future, various hints that will be useful in the field of education should be available.
+By combining academic performance data with consultation history, attendance records, and the number of times guidance has been provided, it becomes possible to uncover previously unnoticed aspects, such as a child being at high risk of school absenteeism.
+Furthermore, if a particular action is taken to improve this tendency, and this can be quickly identified, it can be used to improve daily guidance, potentially allowing us to jump from Stage 1 to Stage 2 data.
+By connecting existing data with information to be obtained in the future, we should be able to gain various hints that will be useful in the field Education.

-How is the concept of data utilization and data integration perceived in the educational field?
+How are the concepts of data utilization and data integration perceived in Education settings?

-Rather than using evidence-based data to implement special educational activities, we believe that fostering a better environment through daily improvements to instruction for the sake of children's well-being will gain understanding.
-For example, if a child has cognitive characteristics that make them good at reading books but have difficulty listening and cannot sit still during class, it will be possible to provide support based on an understanding of that child's characteristics.
-We believe that this will also help create an environment where teachers, who struggle daily in the field of education, can provide support using a different approach than before.
+Rather than using evidence-based data to conduct some special Education activity, there should be understanding for fostering a better environment through daily improvements in instruction for the well-being of children.
+For example, if a child is good at reading but has difficulty listening and cannot sit still during class, it becomes possible to support them while understanding their characteristics.
+We believe this will also help teachers, who are struggling in the daily Education field, to create an environment where they can support their students with a different approach than before.

-Some municipalities, such as Shibuya Ward and Osaka City, are already working on new approaches by linking data, but creating such an environment from scratch requires a great deal of energy and cost.
-It is expected that software will continue to evolve through the GIGA School Initiative, and the turnover of environments will likely become more frequent.
-It is unrealistic for all 1,700 municipalities to prepare custom-made data integration platform.
-In that sense, the education industry will likely also need general-purpose cloud services that can flexibly utilize data integration platform.
+Some municipalities, such as Shibuya Ward and Osaka City, are already working on new approaches by connecting data, but setting up such an environment from scratch requires a great deal of energy and cost.
+With the GIGA School Initiative, software is expected to evolve further, and the environment will change rapidly.
+It is not realistic for all 1700 municipalities to prepare a custom-made data integration platform.
+In that sense, a general-purpose cloud service that allows for flexible use of data integration platform will be in demand in Education industry.

 For the children of the future

-In this rapidly changing social climate, what do you think people in the education industry need to be aware of?
+In the midst of rapidly changing social conditions, what do you think Education industry needs to be mindful of?

-When thinking about education, the most important thing to remember is that children will not become adults based on the current society.
-Children will become adults and work in the society of 20 years from now, so those of us involved in education need to imagine the society that will exist in 20 years' time and promote our daily educational activities with an eye toward the skills that will be required there.
-We must have a strong sense of crisis that if we educate people based on the values of the past, we will, in a sense, be robbing our children of their future.
+The most important thing to consider when thinking about Education is the awareness that children will not become adults based on the current society.
+Children will become adults and work in the society 20 years from now, so those of us involved in Education need to envision the society that will come 20 years from now and promote our daily Education activities with the skills that will be required in that society in mind.
+We must have a strong sense of crisis that if we Education based on past values, in a sense we will be robbing children of their future.

-For example, while Toyota has built an ecosystem centered on internal combustion engines, startups like Tesla are creating disruptive innovations by adding autonomous driving features via wireless updates, much like upgrading iOS.
-Considering the number of startups emerging in fields like social media, smartphones, and even space development that have generated market capitalizations exceeding $1 billion in just a few years, we can bet that the world will be completely different in 20 years.
-This kind of society is called Society 5.0, but skills like memorizing, following instructions, and completing drills by repeating simple tasks are areas where AI and robots excel.
-My fundamental thinking is that everyone involved in education needs to consider what skills people will need to acquire in 20 years' time.
+For example, while Toyota has built its ecosystem around internal combustion engines, startups like Tesla, which add autonomous driving features via wireless updates like replacing iOS, are creating disruptive innovations.
+With numerous startups emerging that have generated market capitalizations exceeding $1 billion in just a few years, even in areas like social media, smartphones, and space development, it's clear that a completely different world will unfold in 20 years.
+This society is called Society 5.0, and abilities such as memorizing things, following instructions, and solving drills by repeating simple tasks are precisely areas where AI and robots excel.
+My fundamental belief is that everyone involved in Education must consider what skills we need to equip children with in 20 years.

 What specific efforts are you making to support the children of Kamakura City, who will be responsible for the future?

-It is important to anticipate the demands of society 20 years from now and then incorporate them into school education.
-Toward the goals of Society 5.0, including the skills and attitudes toward learning, and the SDGs, we need to realize proactive and interactive lessons in which each child can play a leading role, and we believe that learning should be optimized to suit each individual's abilities and interests.
-However, because it is difficult for schools to quickly adapt their resources to keep up with the speed of change, we believe it is necessary to work with many people, including society, to create a diverse educational environment.
-To achieve this, there are bottlenecks in the areas of tools, experience, and environment, and these must be removed.
+It is crucial to anticipate the demands of society 20 years from now and translate them into the form of school Education.
+We should realize proactive and interactive lessons where each child can be the main actor, in order to develop skills and attitudes toward learning that are in line with Society 5.0, and toward the goals of the SDGs.
+We believe that learning should be optimized according to each individual's abilities and interests.
+However, since school resources cannot change immediately in line with the speed of change, we believe it is necessary to realize diverse Education environments in collaboration with many people, including society.
+To achieve this, there are bottlenecks in tools, experience, and environment, so we need to remove them.

-Among these, the one I am currently positioning as the core is an initiative called the "Kamakura School Collaboration Fund."
-By collaborating with universities, educational ventures, NPOs, and other organizations with ties to Kamakura, we have created an environment where we can obtain learning resources such as SDG education, entrepreneurship, and programming.
-However, because schools lack the connections or funds to collaborate with external parties, some local governments have asked them to cooperate as volunteers during the daytime on weekdays.
-In such cases, while participating companies can help solve their problems, it cannot be said to be a sustainable environment that can help solve the problems of schools.
+Within this context, the initiative I currently position as the core of my efforts is the "Kamakura School Collaboration Fund."
+By collaborating with universities, Education ventures, and NPOs associated with Kamakura, we have created an environment where students can access learning resources such as SDGs Education, entrepreneurship, and programming.
+However, because schools lack the connections and funding to collaborate with external organizations, some municipalities rely on volunteers to help during weekday afternoons.
+In such cases, while it helps solve the challenges faced by participating companies, it cannot be said to be a sustainable environment that can lead to solving the challenges faced by schools.

-Therefore, by establishing a financial foundation for collaboration with society through the "Kamakura School Collaboration Fund," we aim to create an environment in which we can collaborate with society when conducting educational activities that meet societal needs, such as education that allows children to explore their own ideas and provide value to society, or programming education.
-Initially, we considered securing funding through general revenue, but the current COVID-19 pandemic has caused Kamakura City's tax revenue to plummet, making it difficult to consistently secure stable funding.
-In order to create school educational activities that are open to society, we are also working to secure funding through crowdfunding, utilizing mechanisms such as hometown tax donations.
-Improving the educational environment through education built together with society is exactly what Kamakura City envisions for the future of education.
+Therefore, by establishing a financial foundation for collaboration with society through the "Kamakura School Collaboration Fund," we aim to create an environment where we can collaborate with society in Education activities that meet social demands, such as Education that leads to children exploring their own aspirations and contributing value to society, or Education related to programming.
+Initially, there was a plan to secure funding from general revenue, but in the current situation of the COVID-19 pandemic, Kamakura City's tax revenue has fallen sharply, making it difficult to secure stable funding at all times.
+In order to create school Education activities that are open to society, we are taking steps to make the securing of funding open to society as well, by utilizing mechanisms such as hometown tax donations and conducting crowdfunding.
+It is precisely through Education created together with society that we envision the future of Education that Kamakura City wants to create, which will improve Education environment.